inventale/spring-boot-kotlin-template/README.md

-This project is a template for typical Spring Boot + Gradle case.
+This project is a copy of [spring-boot-template](https://gitlab.inventale.com/platform/templates/spring-boot-template) written using kotlin.

 ## Modules